mco-gh/mco.dev/content/post/data/wiki1.md

 ![Design](/img/design.png)

 We wrap the pageviews.sh script in a Cloud Run job that runs once per hour.
-Any new files are automatically downloaded to Cloud Storage, parsed, and loaded in a BigQuery table.
+Any new files are automatically downloaded to Cloud Storage, parsed, and loaded into a BigQuery table.

 The entities.sh script is used to drive a [Storage Transfer](http://localhost:1313/getting-your-foot-in-the-door/) job.
 Once a day it looks for new wikidata on the web and, if found, it downloads the file to Cloud Storage.
 Once the new file is stored in GCS, it triggers a cloud run job called load.sh, which looks like this: